michael-brade/LaTeX.js/README.md

 * TeX removes any whitespace from the beginning and end of a line, even consecutive ones that would be printed in the middle of a line, like `\ ` or `~` or ^^0020.
 This is not possible in HTML (yet - maybe it will be with CSS4).
 * horizontal glue, like `\hfill` in a paragraph of text, is not possible
-* vertical glue makes no sense in HTML, and is impossible to emulate
+* vertical glue makes no sense in HTML, and is impossible to emulate, except in boxes with fixed height
 * `\vspace{}` with a negative value in horizontal mode, i.e. in the middle of a paragraph of text, is not possible (but this feature is useless anyway)